adaybujeda/crm-service-api/README.md

 An additional validation could be done when decoding the token, but decided not to implement it for simplicity and performance.

 **Usernames:**
-As there are no explicit requirements, usernames are case-insensitive.
+As there are no explicit requirements, I have implemented case-insensitive usernames.

 **Delete User:**
 I have implemented soft deletes.
-This will simply add a flag to the `deletedDate` flag to the User record to indicate that is deleted.
+This will simply add a `deletedDate` flag to the User record to indicate that is deleted.
 Deleted users cannot log-in or be updated.
-This is to support getting the information of who created/updated customer records after users are deleted.
+This is to support getting the information about who created/updated a customer record after users are deleted.

+I kept the unique username restriction even when the user is deleted.
+This is in case we want to implement a re-active user feature.
+If there are other requirements, this could be easily changed.

 To be client friendly, deletes are always successful regardless of whether a user was deleted or not.
 A "feature" I discovered while testing is that a user can delete its own user record.

 **ForbiddenException:**
 When a request is authenticated, but the role is not authorized for a particular resource, Dropwizard returns a 403 with tha custom error message.